EMBRYOPSIDA Pirani & Prado

 Evolution.
 Divergence & Distribution.
 Specht (2006) discussed the diversification and biogeography of the family in detail.

 Pollination Biology & Seed Dispersal.
 For floral evolution and pollination, see Specht (2005; also Kay et al. 2005; Kay & Schemske 2003).
 Humming bird pollination seems to have been particularly important in facilitating diversification of neotropical Costus, but euglossine bees are also effective pollinators (Salzman et al. 2015).
 There are often extrafloral nectaries on the inflorescence bracts that are visited by ants.

 Species with seeds that are dispersed by ants are common here (Lengyel et al. 2010).

 Phylogeny.
-Specht (2006) provides a detailed phylogeny of the family (see also Specht et al. 2001); [Chamaecostus [Dimerocostos + Monocostus]] are sister to the rest, within which the distinctive Tapeinochilos is embedded.
+Specht (2006) provides a detailed phylogeny of the family (see also Specht et al. 2001); the clade [Chamaecostus [Dimerocostos + Monocostus]] is sister to the rest, within which the distinctive Tapeinochilos is embedded.

 Classification.
 A generic revision (Specht & Stevenson 2006) is based on an earlier phylogeny of the family in which Costus turned out to be polyphyletic (Specht 2006); the genera that they recognize can be characterized morphologically.